sendgrid/docs/source/User_Guide/Settings/Subusers/profile.md

 **Address 1** - The first line of your subuser’s address.

-**Address 2** - The second line of your address, if your subuser has one.
+**Address 2** - The second line of your subuser's address, if your subuser has one.

 **City** - The city in which your subuser operates.